 In the EU and selected destination, ringing voicemail will be charged like it is in the UK:

 In the rest of the world, you'll be charged the “per minute” rate of the country you are visiting.
 You may want to disable your voicemail so callers can't leave a message - set a reminder to switch it back on when you get back.

 Some people prefer to divert all calls to voicemail - remember to set up your voicemail PIN before you leave, that way when you dial your mobile number you won't have to waste credit listening to set up instructions as you will be charged per minute while roaming.

 BlackBerry Messenger and all the other BlackBerry services work when you are using your BlackBerry abroad.

-Moreover, the BlackBerry add-on comes with a free daily data allowance of 10MB to use abroad.
-If your daily usage exceeds 10MB, roaming charges apply.
-Make sure to organise for having a BlackBerry add-on active during the whole duration of your travel before you leave.
+Moreover, BlackBerry Services come with a free daily data allowance of 10MB to use in the European Union.
+If your daily usage exceeds 10MB, or if you are roaming outside of the European Union zone, roaming charges apply.

-Please note that handsets running BlackBerry 10 do not need the BlackBerry add-on so they can't receive this free data allowance - standard roaming rates will apply.
+Please note: Handsets running BlackBerry 10 do not need the BlackBerry Services so they can't receive this free data allowance - standard roaming rates will apply.